EnterpriseTrainingCenter/Windows-Server/Instructions/Practices/Create-a-security-baseline-using-OSConfig.md

-# Practice: Getting started with System Insights
+# Practice: Create a security baseline using OSConfig

 ## Required VMs